UWO-CS346-Fall-25/cs346f25-movie-watchlist-app/README.md

 **\*Create:** Users can register via the `/register` page.
 This form posts to the `userController`, which uses `supabase.auth.signUp()` to `INSERT` a new user into the Supabase `auth.users` table.
 **\*Read:** Users can log in via the `/login` page.
 This form posts to the `userController`, which uses `supabase.auth.signInWithPassword()` to query (or `SELECT`) the `auth.users` table to authenticate the user and create a session.

+The screenshots for the table schemas are in the docs/ folder.

 We are currently sharing a database with our learn_french application from Mobile App Development.

 ## (Preview) Row-Level Security (RLS)